neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 - For selecting the right configuration parameters, see the [Model Configuration](https://nn.sleap.ai/latest/reference/models/) guide.
 - Set the *Inference Target* parameter to *Nothing*.
 Remote training and inference (prediction) are easiest to run separately on the HPC Cluster.
-- If you are working with camera view from above or below (as opposed to a side view), set the *Rotation* to ±180° in the *Augmentation* section.
-- Make sure to save the exported training job package (e.g. `labels.v001.slp.training_job.zip`) in the mounted SWC filesystem, for example, in the same directory as the project file.
+- Make sure to save the exported training job package (e.g. `labels.v002.slp.training_job.zip`) in the mounted SWC filesystem, for example, in the same directory as the project file.
 - Unzip the training job package.
 This will create a folder with the same name (minus the `.zip` extension).
 This folder contains everything needed to run the training job on the HPC cluster: YAML configuration files and a packaged labels file (`.pkg.slp`).

 (run-the-training-job)=